SimSCOOD: Systematic Analysis of Out-of-Distribution Generalization in Fine-tuned Source Code Models: SimSCOOD: Sim ulation of S ource C ode O ut- o f- D istribution Scenarios

-We first simulate OOD scenarios based on different program complexity levels.
-One simple yet effective feature of the complexity is the size of the programs \citep{fenton1999software}.
-We use the histogram of program token sizes to represent the distribution of a given dataset.
+To simulate length-based scenarios, we use the histogram of program token sizes to represent the distribution of a given dataset.
 See Figure \ref{fig:pipeline} left as an example.
 To create each OOD scenario, according to the rejection sampling technique, we draw samples from the distribution and reject only the samples in the histogram's specified sub-region.

 As an example, in one of the OOD scenarios, we can consider token size between 120 and 135 as OOD testing data.
 Then $\mathcal{\hat{D}} = \{x \sim \hat{q}(p_1, ..., p_n)\} \;\text{where}\; \hat{q}(120 < p_i < 135) = 0$ is the accepted data in the rejection sampling technique.
-Experimenting with the complexity-based OOD scenarios enables us to analyze how program models generalize to interpolate and extrapolate over distribution gaps.
+Experimenting with the length-based OOD scenarios enables us to analyze how fine-tuned source code models generalize to interpolate and extrapolate over distribution gaps.